Unit rationale, description and aim

 · Two-way communication and collaboration

-· Observing classroom practice
+· Observing practice in classrooms/learning environments

-· Preparing for school-based observation
+· Preparing for school-based observation in schools and/or early learning centres

-· Analysing classroom practice
+· Analysing practice in classrooms/learning environments

 · Linking observation to theory